Active Substance: certolizumab pegol

 Cimzia is indicated for the treatment of adult patients with severe active axial spondyloarthritis, comprising:

 Adults with severe active ankylosing spondylitis who have had an inadequate response to, or are intolerant to nonsteroidal anti-inflammatory drugs (NSAIDs).

 Axial spondyloarthritis without radiographic evidence of AS

-Adults with severe active axial spondyloarthritis without radiographic evidence of AS but with objective signs of inflammation by elevated CRP and /or MRI, who have had an inadequate response to, or are intolerant to NSAIDs.
+Adults with severe active axial spondyloarthritis without radiographic evidence of AS but with objective signs of inflammation by elevated C reactive protein (CRP) and /or magnetic resonance imaging (MRI), who have had an inadequate response to, or are intolerant to NSAIDs.

 What is Cimzia?

 Cimzia is a solution for injection that contains the active substance certolizumab pegol.
 It is available in a prefilled syringe (200 mg/ml).